General information about applying for our postgraduate courses and the audition process.

-In the first four-week intensive (September – October), the ensemble principle is nurtured through practical work on the chorus of ancient Greek tragedy (with examination of several different choric styles), in-depth neutral mask and intensive physical and vocal training.
+In the first four-week intensive (September – October), the ensemble principle is nurtured through practical work on the chorus of ancient Greek tragedy (with examination of several different choric styles), neutral mask and intensive physical and vocal training.
 Accompanying seminars address Aristotelian theory of tragedy and the social and political discourses of ancient Greek drama.
 Regular voice and movement training continues throughout the course.

-In the second intensive (March – April), students rehearse and perform a fully-supported production of a Shakespeare, Renaissance or other appropriate play, integrating their work-to-date in chorus, clowning, acting and characterisation, movement and voice.
+In the second intensive (March – April), you will rehearse and perform in a fully-supported production of a Shakespeare, Renaissance or other appropriate play, integrating your work-to-date, in chorus, clowning, acting and characterisation, movement and voice.